p-otto/Armadillo/README.md

 Depending on the application, the role-to-function mapping should be __generated automatically__.
 In a BPM engine, for example, it should be possible to generate the mapping from a BPMN model containing lanes with specific tasks.
 The user-to-role-mapping should be __modifyable at run time__, i.e. by an admin user adding another user to a specific role.

+It should be possible to have access rights management for processes shared between multiple organizations (multiple pools), i.e., enabling trusted access rights management between untrusted partners.

 The implementation should be __benchmarkable__ in terms of transaction and execution costs in ether, as well as number of needed transactions.

 #### Non-Functional